silmiaulia/exploratory-data-analysis-indonesia-osn-sql/README.md

-# Exploratory-Data-Analysis-Indonesia-OSN-SQL
 ## Objective
-This project demonstrates how data analysis can reveal meaningful insights into educational trends and achievements.
-By uncovering these trends, I aim to show the power of data analysis in understanding the performance and demographics of students in Indonesia’s National Science Olympiad.
+This project showcases how data analysis can uncover valuable insights into educational trends and achievements.
+By analyzing the dataset, I aim to highlight the role of data in understanding the performance and demographics of participants in Indonesia’s National Science Olympiad (OSN).

-## Key Steps in the Process:
+## Key Steps in the Process
-1. Data Import and Preparation,
+1. Data Collection and Preparation\
-I started by obtaining the OSN dataset from [Kaggle](https://www.kaggle.com/datasets/anakpindahan/indonesia-national-science-olympiad-osn).
-The data was in CSV format, which I imported into PostgreSQL using pgAdmin.
-After creating the database and corresponding tables, I ensured that the column names matched the CSV file structure to successfully load the data.
+I began by obtaining the OSN dataset from [Kaggle](https://www.kaggle.com/datasets/anakpindahan/indonesia-national-science-olympiad-osn), available in CSV format.
+Using pgAdmin, I imported the data into PostgreSQL, designed a database schema, and created tables with column names aligned to the dataset structure to ensure a smooth import process.

-2. Exploratory Analysis & Queries,
+2. Exploratory Data Analysis (EDA)\
-After importing the data, I used SQL queries to derive insights from the dataset.
+After importing the data, I performed exploratory analysis using SQL.
+This step involved designing and running queries to uncover key insights about participation trends, medal distributions, gender representation, and performance across provinces and subjects.

-4. Exploring Insights & Visualizations,
-After exploring core questions like trends in participation, medal distribution, gender distribution, and performance across provinces and subjects.
-These insights were then visualized using Power BI to make the findings more accessible.
+3. Data Visualization and Dashboard Creation\
+Following the EDA, I extracted the data and visualized them in an interactive Power BI dashboard.
+The dashboard includes multiple pages to showcase participants, medals, subjects, adn province, making the findings easily understandable and actionable.

+## Explore the Results
+Read more about my analysis in this [article](https://medium.com/p/dc9ca66c2880/edit).\
+Check out the interactive Power BI dashboard [here](https://app.powerbi.com/view?r=eyJrIjoiMzUxMzhjZTUtNzk3NS00ODhlLTgxMTUtYTdhZDFhNWRjYzkwIiwidCI6IjQ0ZTgzNWFmLWYwNWUtNGY3ZS1iNDdjLTcxOGZjMTg1NDgxYyIsImMiOjEwfQ%3D%3D)